andersevenrud/nvim_context_vt/README.md

 ## Debug

-If you don't see the expected context vitual text, run `:lua require 'nvim_context_vt'.show_debug()` to print out the context tree.
+If you don't see the expected context vitual text, run `:NvimContextVtDebug` to print out the context tree.
 Use this information to open a pull-request or an issue to add support.

 ## License